brightspot/react-examples/graphql-schema-versioning/README.md

 ## Troubleshooting

 Having issues running the example application?
 Refer to the [Common Issues](/README.md) section in the repository README for assistance.

-Only one file downloaded when running the schemas script when there should be two?
-There is only one schema at the endpoint.
-Be sure to call the endpoint with the front-end application first so that the latest schema is loaded.